designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 (in the sense of being in spatio-temporal lock-step with) the neural processing associated directly with perception (cf. Teller and Pugh, 1983).
 Consciousness cannot be the literal "leading edge of perceptual memory" ([Lockwood, 1993](#lockwood93)).
-Such correspondence, if it exists, must be more topological or functional than topographical or spatial.
-This is an important lesson to come away with, given just how deep the “direct correspondence” intuition runs among scientists (see Chalmers, 1998, for a comprehensive list of some of “neural correlate” stories which have been told so far), but ipso facto has no relevance to the heterophenomenological case for the Virtual Cartesian Theatre.
+A very common intuition about consciousness is that for every perceptual judgement, there is (simultaneously, but mysteriously) a corresponding conscious "judgement", and that these two kinds of judgement are in a one-to-one, real-time correspondence.
+(See Chalmers, 1998, for a comprehensive list of some of “neural correlate” stories which have been told so far.)

 - - -